Immigration Division

 3. Detention Conditions: The ID also has the authority to set conditions for individuals who are released from detention, such as reporting requirements, financial deposits, or restrictions on movement.

-It’s important to note that the ID focuses specifically on detention and admissibility matters, whereas other divisions of the IRB, such as the Refugee Protection Division (RPD) and the Immigration Appeal Division (IAD), handle different aspects of immigration and refugee cases.
+It’s important to note that the ID focuses specifically on detention and admissibility matters, whereas other divisions of the IRB, such as the Refugee in Canada Protection Division (RPD) and the Immigration Appeal Division (IAD), handle different aspects of immigration and refugee cases.

 The ID’s decisions are made based on the information presented during hearings and in accordance with relevant immigration laws and regulations.
 Individuals who are involved in ID proceedings may choose to have legal representation to advocate for their interests and rights during the process.